STOP!!!! What’s UP with Fashion Proportions?

 Adding two feet’s length to their legs and pulling every ounce of body fat off of the bones isn’t the first one that comes to mind!

-When I researched my book The Language of Fashion Design over the past year, there were thousands of pictures from designers (and I’m talking LIVE RUNWAY PHOTOS, not even illustrations) that I refused to print just because the models were SO frighteningly thin.
-(Paris especially).
+When I researched my book The Language of Fashion Design over the past year, there were thousands of pictures from designers (and I’m talking LIVE RUNWAY PHOTOS, not even illustrations) that I refused to print just because the models were SO frighteningly thin as a whole (in Paris especially).

 Now I’m not saying that there aren’t tall or thin women and they need fashion designed for them just as much as anyone.
 They can be very healthy people, too.